 I like this product because it tends to have the least allergic reactions among more sensitive animals.
 It is the only product my 15-year-old Siamese can use without losing fur at the application site.
 It is also safe enough to apply once a week if you are dealing with a flea infestation.

 Advantage II has an insecticide to kill the current fleas and it has a growth inhibitor to keep the newly hatched fleas from growing up and becoming new ones.

 When I discovered that my cats had fleas, I started treating with Advantage II.
 This got rid of most of the fleas but I could still see find some fleas on my cats, especially a longer-haired cat that I had.
 So I researched and found another great, over-the-counter way to try to break up the life cycle.

-Capstar are little pills that kill all adult fleas on your cat for 24 hours.
+Capstar is a pill product/oral treatment that kills all adult fleas on your cat for 24 hours.
 The great thing about this pill is that is can be used in conjunction with other topical flea medications without any problems.